 Foreign Nationals Visiting UH

 - Foreign nationals are not allowed access to controlled technologies.
 Sharing information about controlled technologies or sharing controlled technologies with foreign nationals falls under U.S. export control regulations.
-Export control not only includes shipping or carrying items to foreign countries and but also sharing items or information with foreign nationals in the U.S. Note that U.S. permanent residents are not considered foreign nationals.
+Export control not only includes shipping or carrying items to foreign countries, but also sharing controlled technology or information with foreign nationals within the U.S., which is known as a "deemed export."
+Note that U.S. permanent residents are not considered foreign nationals.

-- If you host visitors in a lab, make sure you follow the Policy Governing Visiting Researchers in UH Laboratories, complete the Release and Indemnification Agreement Form, and provide appropriate lab safety training to ensure their and others’ safety.
+- If you host visitors in a lab, make sure you follow the Policy Governing Visiting Researchers in UH Laboratories, complete the appropriate forms that can be found on the Visiting Researchs in UH Laboratories webpage, and provide appropriate lab safety training to ensure their and others’ safety.
 Be aware that different countries may have different safety standards, and visitors may not be familiar with the standards at UH.

 - If visitors plan to participate in research with human or animal subjects, ensure they are added to applicable regulatory protocols (IRB, IACUC, etc.) and have taken the associated ethical training.
 Be aware that different countries may have different ethical standards for research.